How to Get a UX Internship: Hiring Tips for Employers 2025

 Treat it like a conversation.
 Here’s a few questions you could ask:

-• What do you understand about UX design?
+• What do you know about UX design?

-• Do you have any front-end UI development experience?
+• Do you have front-end UI development experience?

-• Have you had the opportunity to work with clients on a freelance basis?
+• Have you worked with clients on a freelance basis?

-• What sort of work would you like to do as a career?
+• What kind of work would you like to do as a career?

-• What did you like about our company that convinced you to send in your application?
+• What did you like about our company that made you apply?

 • What is the difference between UI, UX and UI/UX design?

-This stage allows you to test their theoretical understanding of the industry and job they applied for.
+This stage allows you to test their knowledge of the industry and job they applied for.

 Wireframing is a big part of practical work of designers, I recommend include it in the assignment - Credits: Career Founder